 I have a torn rotor cuff and I am awaiting surgery.
 Which my restrictions there is very little i can do.
 What should I do?
 Should I talk to my boss about going back to the Dr and have him change me to not being able to work due to my injury?
 If no work that I can do i will be sent home and would...
 Read more »

 Also I had a lawyer for 2yrs decided not to pursue,this lawyer closed,my job didn't report the injury.
 Said I quit but was fired.
 I reported to hospital 1- two days after for the injury.
-Then I just got a call from hospital saying they have a claim and don't know where to send it from may?
-But my...
+Then I just got a call from hospital saying they have a claim and don't know where to send it from...
 Read more »

 I drove a tractor trailer for a U.S. mail contractor/ was rear ended by a postal tractor trailer driver in N.J. ( I live in PA) - I was on workmans comp. for my back injuries.RECEIVED a SETTLEMENT from workmans comp a few months ago.
 A law suit payment is being finalized in less thn 2 weeks -- I...
 Read more »